EMBL International PhD ProgrammeTestimonials

 Cleopatra Kozlowski: Modelling spindle positioning in the C. elegans embryo

 Graduated from EMBL in 2007.

-Cleo is now a postdoc at Genentech Inc., a large biotech company in San Francisco, California
+Cleo is now a Scientist at Genentech Inc., a large biotech company in San Francisco, California

 “Being among people in the pure pursuit of knowledge is very important in learning to ask the right questions."